CSC207-2022F-UofT/course-project-bill-gates/README.md

 - Package `use_cases` contains different use cases.
 We decided to include all parts of a use case (regardless of layers) in the same package to make the organization cleaner.
 - Package `interface_adapters` are some universal classes in the interface adapters layer.
 - Package `view` contains classes for a presenting our program.
 We implemented a GUI using Swing.
 - The `Main` class is the entry point of our program.
-It initializes every detail (like use case initializations) of our program and connect them together..
+It initializes every detail (like use case initializations) of our program and connect them together.

 # Test Coverage